WilliamLee101/Green-Go/README.md

 Step 2.
 Open a new terminal and run 'flutter doctor' to ensure that then flutter  dependcies are satified.

 Step 3.
-Next, open a simulator with the following command so you are able to display the applcation: 'open -a siumlator'
+Next, open a simulator with the following command so you are able to display the application: 'open -a simulator'

 Step 3.
 Clone the repository onto your desktop.